PhongTong/How-to-CAD-Inventor/README.md

 ### Session 5.5: Entering the VR World, Part II
 (Wednesday, January 28)

-**Objective:** In this session, we’ll continue work visualizing our CAD objects from S4 – S5 with VR.
+**Objective:** In this session, we’ll continue work visualizing our CAD objects using VR.
 Session 5.5’s goals include:
 * Modifying parameters of the open-source [VR template](https://github.com/mojohn23/CAD2VR).
 * Learning how to use “grabbable” objects.
+* Working on a "design-a-refrigerator" challenge, iterating through the design process using VR.
+* Learning how to transform objects from Inventor into a format suitable for VR.
+Succinctly:
+  * Save the part in Inventor as a .step file.
+  * Open the part in a rendering software such as Solidworks Visualize.
+  * Export the file part as a .fbx file.

 **Session Recordings:**
 * In-person: To be posted.